zoobab/hsbxlsite/content/projects/citygate/index.md

 # Public visit
 We visit our new spot on [Tuesday 20/11/2018 6PM](/events/techtuesday/499/).

-# /TODO
-We have a kanboard for this project on

 # Questions for Citygate
 Write down all questions we have for the citygate PM

+- What is the 'préavis'?
+In other words, how many time do we get when they stop the contract?
 - Is there already internet available?
 - can we have our own telephone / coax line for our own internet?

+# /TODO
+We have a kanboard for this project on